SAIT/AUArts/Jubilee station

+Facilities

 The station possesses a center-loading platform which has grade-level access at the West end and +15 access at the East end connecting to both SAIT and the Alberta University of the Arts (AUArts).
+Due to construction at the SAIT campus, the only access to the SAIT campus is via the grade-level crossing at the west end.
 Stairs, an elevator and an escalator connect the platform to the +15.
 The station's full name is Southern Alberta Institute of Technology/Alberta University of the Arts/Southern Alberta Jubilee Auditorium.
 The station serves all of the aforementioned landmarks, and is also located close to the northern periphery of Riley Park.

+History

+Name Changes

 When the station opened, the signage read "SAIT/ACA/Jubilee", as the station was constructed eight years before the Alberta College of Art changed its name to Alberta College of Art and Design.
-The signage was changed to "SAIT/AUArts/Jubilee" in mid-2019 due to the name change of Alberta College of Art and Design to the Alberta University of the Arts, although some trains continued to announce "SAIT/ACAD/Jubilee" until late 2019.
+The signage was changed to "SAIT/AUArts/Jubilee" in mid-2019 due to the name change of Alberta College of Art and Design to the Alberta University of the Arts, although some trains continued to announce "SAIT/ACAD/Jubilee", especially the older Siemens-Duewag U2s.

+Station Upgrades

 As part of Calgary Transit's plan to operate four-car trains by the end of 2014, all three-car platforms were to be extended.
 Construction of the extension for the then called SAIT/ACAD/Jubilee station started July 3, 2014 and was completed by the end of 2014.

+Calgary Transit, in collaboration with Shaw Communications, announced on November 16, 2016 that 8 new locations for Public Wi-Fi services would be added to the Calgary C-Train system.
+These new locations would add public Wi-Fi to 18 new stations; including SAIT/AUArts/Jubilee Station.
+These changes ere done as they would improve transit experience for their users, which would improve customer commitment.

+Buses

+There are no direct bus connections to SAIT/AUArts/Jubilee Station.
+The nearest bus stop with service is about 150 meters to the west on the off-ramp from 14th Street onto 14th Avenue/General Motors Drive.
+This stop serves the following routes: